CIT95/riow_public/w9/readme.md

 1. Clone my public repo into your local system.

-2. Create a new virtual environment inside the directory
+2. Create a new virtual environment inside the w9 directory
     <code>python3 -m venv dirname</code>
-3. add .gitignore <br>in the dirname and place * in that file to not have any of the files tracked int his folder
+3. add .gitignore <br>in the dirname and place * in that file to not have any of the files tracked in this directory
 4. Activate virtual enivornment</br>
 >> Mac and Linux </br>
     <code>source dirname/bin/activate </code>